girishatindra/taskscalendar/README.md

 ### Mark Dates
 > You can mark a date as completed(green), missed(red) or default(white).
-Clicking on the date at default state sets it to completed, click again and it is marked as missed, click once again and its marked as default.
+Clicking on the date at default state sets it to completed, click again and it is marked as missed, click once again and it is back to default.
 >
 > [![marking-dates-taskcalendar](/docs/dates.gif)](#)

 ### View All Tasks
-> You can view all the ongoing and completed task by clicking on the `show` button, this will show all the tasks in a table format.
+> You can view all the ongoing and completed tasks by clicking on the `show` button, this will show all the tasks in a table format, remember to leave the task name input field empty before clicking `show`
 >
 > [![show-all-taskcalendar](/docs/all-tasks-view.gif)](#)

 ### Access Tasks
 > The tasks can be accessed in two ways
-> - you can click `show` to view all tasks and then click on the specific task name you want to access from the table
+> - you can click `show` to view all tasks and then click on the specific task name you want to access from the table, remember to leave the task name input field empty before clicking `show`
 > - you can enter the task name and click `show`
 >
 > [![access-tasks-taskcalendar](/docs/view-task.gif)](#)